step-code01/Research-Temporal/README.md

 This research is being part of a greater project that uses it.

 Courtesy of:
-Research Engineer: Er.
+ - Research Engineer: Er.
 Shaurya Gupta, B.E.
-Sophomore, Computer Science & Engineering Deptt.
+Sophomore, Computer Science & Engineering Deptt. <br>
-Guidance under: Dr. Jatin Bedi, Indian Institute of Technology Roorkee, Associate Professor, TIET.
+ - Guidance under: Dr. Jatin Bedi, Indian Institute of Technology Roorkee, Associate Professor, TIET.

 If you find this research useful, do let us know!